Conformal Prediction-Based MPC for Stochastic Linear Systems: INTRODUCTION

-Closely related to our work are stochastic MPC approaches in which SO and CP have been explored for data-driven handling of chance constraints and uncertainty quantification.
-General joint-in-time chance constraints have been considered in~ \cite{prandini2012_randomized}, but the associated online constraint-discarding procedures are computationally prohibitive for real-time implementation.
-In \cite{hewing2020_scenariobased}, SO is used to construct probabilistic sets for the error system, performing the constraint-discarding procedures offline; however, the focus is limited to step-wise chance constraints and assumes perfect state measurements.
-Alternative approaches involve risk allocation~ \cite{paulson2019_efficient, paulson2020_stochastic} or Monte Carlo simulations to evaluate the residual probability of mission-wide constraint violations, at the cost of online sampling \cite{wang2021_recursive}.
-CP has been investigated in a shrinking-horizon setup \cite{stamouli2024_recursively}, but considering a deterministic system model and focusing on predicting unsafe regions induced by other uncontrollable agents.
+Closely related to our work are SMPC approaches where SO and CP have been explored for data-driven handling of chance constraints.
+Joint-in-time chance constraints have been considered in~\cite{prandini2012_randomized}, but the associated online constraint-discarding procedures are computationally prohibitive for real-time implementation.
+In \cite{hewing2020_scenariobased}, SO is used to construct probabilistic sets for the error system, performing constraint discarding offline, however, assuming stepwise chance constraints and state measurements are available.
+Other approaches involve risk allocation~ \cite{paulson2019_efficient, paulson2020_stochastic} or Monte Carlo simulations to evaluate the residual probability of joint-in-time constraint violations, at the cost of online sampling~\cite{wang2021_recursive}.
+A shrinking-horizon setup using CP is investigated in~\cite{stamouli2024recursively}, but considers deterministic systems and unsafe regions induced by other uncontrollable agents.
 In \cite{vlahakis2024_conformal}, CP was employed to construct probabilistic sets for the error system based on state availability, relaxing a stochastic optimal control problem into a finite-horizon open-loop formulation without recursive feasibility guarantees.

-To address these limitations, this paper proposes a computationally lightweight stochastic MPC framework for linear systems under joint-in-time chance constraints with unknown disturbance distributions.
+To address these limitations, this paper proposes a computationally lightweight SMPC framework for linear systems under joint-in-time chance constraints with unknown disturbance distributions.
 The approach leverages CP to construct finite-sample confidence regions for the system’s error trajectories, enabling a tractable, data-driven relaxation of the joint probabilistic constraints.
-We provide recursive feasibility guarantees for the resulting receding-horizon control problem built on an indirect feedback mechanism~ \cite{hewing2020_recursively}, and extend the framework to the output-feedback setting with unknown measurement noise, assuming a finite set of noise samples.
-This ensures joint-chance-constraint satisfaction in closed loop based solely on available measurements, opening new data-driven directions for the challenging output-feedback case beyond Gaussian settings.
+We guarantee recursive feasibility for the relaxed receding-horizon control problem built on indirect feedback~\cite{hewing2020_recursively}, and extend the framework to the output-feedback setting with unknown measurement noise, assuming a finite set of noise samples.
+We prove joint-in-time chance constraint satisfaction in closed loop based only on available output measurements, opening new data-driven directions for the challenging output- feedback case beyond Gaussian settings.